Office 365 to Office 365 Public Folder Migration

 Step 5: Public folder mapping between source and target servers

 - EdbMails automatically maps public folders between the source and target servers.
-You can also manually map source folders to the required target folders and map the source and target folders using a CSV file.

 Step 6: Start the Public folder migration to Office 365